 The Bacteria Provisions supersede any numeric water quality objectives for bacteria for the REC-1 beneficial use in Regional Basin Plans, except for site-specific numeric water quality objectives for bacteria.

 Related Impacts: The Bacteria Provisions require dischargers to limit discharges of fecal indicator bacteria and will be implemented through NPDES storm water permits, Waste Discharge Requirements (WDRs), and waivers of WDRs.
 The Bacteria Provisions identify cumulative project impacts regarding the potential increase in structural BMP installation within existing urbanized areas, which could have a significant cumulative impact.
-The implementation of structural BMPs to meet Bacteria requirements mirrors the requirements for Biological Objectives in existing permits and has the potential to decrease inputs of ancillary pollutants into receiving waters, thus providing combined compliance with Biological Objectives.
+The implementation of structural BMPs to meet Bacteria requirements mirrors the requirements for the Stream Biological Objective in existing permits and has the potential to decrease inputs of ancillary pollutants into receiving waters, thus providing combined compliance with the Stream Biological Objective.
 While there is a nexus between the projects there should not be considerable cumulative impacts.

 Project: Amendment to the Water Quality Control Plan for the Ocean Waters of California to Control Trash.
 Part 1 Trash Provisions of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California.